ha7ilm/rpitx-app-note/README.md

 # Application note on using rpitx

+The recently released <a href="https://github.com/F5OEO/rpitx">rpitx</a> by Evariste, F5OEO allows us to transmit an RF signal over GPIO18 (pin 12) of a Raspberry Pi.
+The software can accept an I/Q signal as an input, so now a Pi can be used as a general purpose SDR transmitter.

+This document is about using <a href="http://gnuradio.org/">GNU Radio</a> and <a href="https://github.com/simonyiszk/csdr">csdr</a> with *rpitx*.

 **Table of contents**

 * [Using a Raspberry Pi as remote software defined radio peripheral from GNU adio](#using-a-raspberry-pi-as-remote-software-defined-radio-peripheral-from-gnu-radio)